alicankargin/simple-chat-app/README.md

 5. The client runs on `localhost:3000`
 6. Execute `yarn test` to run the client tests.

+## How to test
+After running the server and the client go to `http://localhost:3000/` on your browser, pick a username and login.
+The database is initially empty.
+It gets populated once a user starts sending messages.
+Open an incognito window on your browser and go to `http://localhost:3000/`, pick another username and login.
+Now you have two users chatting in the public channel.
+You can repeat the same process to login as another user.
+Each time a user logs in the client will make an HTTP call to the server to fetch all the messages in the public channel.

 ## Caveats

-After running the server and the client go to `http://localhost:3000/` on your browser, pick a username and login.
 There is no check for the uniqueness of the username currently so multiple users with the same username can actually login.
 The messages are indicated with `You` if the username that the message has been saved with is the same with the logged in username.
-The data is saved in H2 in memory database so it will dissappear after server has been restarted.
+The data is saved in H2 in memory database therefore the data will be deleted when the server is stopped.

 ## Todos